Back to Blog

 2. Orchestration layer: n8n (self-hosted) or Make — routes events, applies business rules, handles retries

-3. Agent layer: tool-calling model (OpenAI, Anthropic, or open-weight via Hermes-class setup) with defined tools
+3. Agent layer: tool-calling model (OpenAI, Anthropic, Hermes-class setup, or OpenClaw-style gateway) with defined tools

 4. Systems layer: CRM, Twilio, calendar, knowledge base (vector store or structured DB)